williamo1099/List-Timer/README.md

 * Play your collection of timers by tapping the play button.
 * You can have as many timers as you want in your collection.
 Add a new timer as needed.
 * Update your collection any time you want.
 If you spot a mistake in your collection, just update it with ease.
+* All collections previously made are automatically saved on your phone's local disk.

 <p align="center">
     <img alt="Adding Interface" width="150" src="assets/images/screenshots/collection.png">